Autumn term: Wednesday 7 October – Wednesday 9 December 2020

 Charmaine Kay Parkin

-Whether you are a complete beginner to acting, or an enthusiastic amateur, this 10-week practical workshop will provide you with a sound knowledge and skill base.
-The course is designed to teach you how to act as a believable character in any medium.
+Whether you are a complete beginner to acting or an enthusiastic amateur, this 10-week practical workshop will provide you with the fundamental knowledge and skills, giving you the confidence to act as a believable character in any medium.

-This introductory course has been written to encourage you to learn from your peers and tutor, whilst introducing you to the fundamentals of acting, allowing you to explore your capabilities and realise your potential in a friendly and supportive environment.
+This introductory course has been written to encourage you to learn from your peers and tutor, whilst introducing you to key theoretical and practical aspects of acting, allowing you to explore your capabilities and realise your potential in a friendly and supportive environment.

 THE COURSE INCLUDES

-Emphasis is placed on discovering the psychology and emotional life of everyday characters using skills you already possess but may not consciously put into practice
+Emphasis is placed on discovering the psychology and emotional life of everyday characters and using skills you may already possess but may not consciously put into practice

 The course aims to: